bartbutenaers/node-red-contrib-ui-web-push/README.md

 ## Node usage

 This section explains step-by-step how to use this node:
-1. Make sure the above example flow is up and running, and that your dashboard is secured with http and a trusted certificate!
+1. Make sure the above example flow is up and running, and that your dashboard is secured with https and a trusted certificate!

 1. Create a new configuration (node), where you need to enter a (valid) email address.
 And generate a new key pair once, via the button in the config node screen: